pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

 Key serialization
 ~~~~~~~~~~~~~~~~~

-If you have a previously loaded or generated key that has the
+If you have a key that you've loaded or generated which implements the
 :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization`
 interface you can use
 :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization.as_bytes`